kitayamachingtak/ReverseProbing/README.md

+This work is accepted to Findings of EMNLP 2026

 @misc{xiao2026reverseprobingsupervisedtokenlevel,
       title={Reverse Probing: Supervised Token-level Uncertainty Quantification for Large Language Models in Clinical Text}, author={Bushi Xiao and Sarvesh Soni and Daisy Zhe Wang},